vmware/chap/USERGUIDE.md

       * **anchorpoints** refers to the subset of **anchored** that is referenced from outside of dynamically allocated memory.
         * **stackanchorpoints** refers to the subset of **anchorpoints** that is referenced from the stack for at least one thread.
         * **registeranchorpoints** refers to the subset of **anchorpoints** that is referenced from at least one register for at least on thread.
         * **staticanchorpoints** refers to the subset of **anchorpoints** that is referenced from at least one region considered to be statically allocated.
 Not that one should be somewhat skeptical of this set because `chap` generally considers writable memory that it cannot otherwise explain to be statically allocated.
-Some cases where this is incorrect includes memory used for python objects or java objects or memory otherwise dynamically allocated using mmap.
+Some cases where this is incorrect includes memory used for java objects or memory otherwise dynamically allocated using mmap.
 The reason `chap` behaves this way is to avoid reporting false leaks.
         * **threadonlyanchorpoints** refers to the subset of **anchorpoints** directly referenced by registers or stack for at least one thread but not anchored in any other way.
       * **stackanchored** refers to the subset of **anchored** that is reachable by following zero or more references from a stack anchor point.
       * **registeranchored** refers to the subset of **anchored** that is reachable by following zero or more references from a register anchor point.